 7. Join The 341 Meeting

 The Trustee’s office will hold a meeting where creditors may be present.
 Normally only the trustee and your attorney are there.
 The formal meeting is called a 341 meeting, which refers to section 341 of the bankruptcy code.
-The purpose of the conference is to allow the trustee and creditors to ask questions.
+The purpose of the conference is to allow the trustee and creditors to ask the questions at the 341 meeting of creditors.

 Most questions are simple as your name and address.
 But he will probably ask whether you gave away property or sold it for less than its value just prior to filing.
 Your trustee will ask you questions concerning the reason for your bankruptcy filing and details about your debts.